nullcpy/rvb/README.md

   ```

 4. Scroll down to **Filter APKs by regular expression**.
-5. Enter the appropriate regex from the table below for the app you want.
+5. Enter the regex from the table below for the app you want.
 6. Tap **Add** to begin downloading.

 ### 🔎 Regex Patterns for Filtering APKs